applied-cyber/ac-web/content/projects/index.md

 ## Roguespot

 Roguespot is a distributed system for rogue wireless access point detection on campus.
-The project was originally started by Nathan Bhak and is now led by Joey Holtzman.
+The project was originally started by Nathan Bhak, and is now led by Joey Holtzman.
 To get involved, message Joey on Slack or join the `#roguespot` channel.